tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 ## III.
 A few enhancements

-1. Let's try changing the color based on the value of `n` - run the code and see the changes:
+1. Let's try changing the RGB color based on the value of `n` - the "age" of a petal basically - run the code and see the changes:

     ```js
     let color = `rgb(${n % 256},0,255)`;